fatima-ndiaye/fatima-ndiaye/README.md

 ## 🤓 A few quick facts

 - 🔭 &nbsp; I’m currently working on a **Google Keep Clone**
-- 🌱 &nbsp; I’m currently learning Imba
+- 🌱 &nbsp; I’m currently relearning Python
 - 🤝🏽 I am looking to collaborate on any web-related project
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [GitHub](https://github.com/fatima-xs?tab=repositories)
 - 💬 &nbsp; Ask me about anything tech related; I am happy to help